-The overall HSE performance during 2021 was excellent, as no Lost Time Accident ("LTA") occurred.
-SMN Barka and Al Rusail Plants completed 5,174 and 4,698 days respectively without LTA as on the 31st December 2021.
-Many proactive actions undertaken by STOMO at both plants lead to such excellent accomplishment:
+The overall HSE performance during 2022 was excellent, as no Lost Time Accident ("LTA") occurred.
+SMN Barka and Al Rusail Plants completed 5,478 and 5,063 days respectively without LTA as on the 31st December 2022.
+Many proactive actions undertaken by STOMO at both plants led to such excellent accomplishments:

-- Regular safety walks and management reviews; - Zero harm objective; - Focus on behavioral based programs such as fresh eyes, toolbox talks, regular safety walks, emergency drills, training, safety committee meetings, HSE audits (internal & external); - Tracking of HSE observations and incidents using an integrated information system ('INTELEX'); and
+- Regular safety walks and management reviews; - Zero harm objective;

-OSHAS 18001 and ISO 45001 certifications retained at both plants, Al Rusail and SMN Barka.
+- Focus on behavioral based programs such as fresh eyes, toolbox talks, regular safety walks, emergency drills, training, safety committee meetings, HSE audits (internal & external); - Tracking of HSE observations and incidents using an integrated information system ('INTELEX'); - All the O&M managers and HSE staff are NEBOSH certified; and - ISO 9001, ISO 14001 and ISO 45001 certifications retained at both plants, Al Rusail and SMN Barka.